Oblivine/sql-window-functions-practice/exercises.md

 SELECT *, SUM(qty) OVER (PARTITION BY product ORDER BY day ASC) AS 'CUMSUM' FROM demand
 ```

 In contrast to Q1, we will be using `PARTITION BY` as there is a clear grouping, and the desired solution seeks grouping under the `product` column.
-Bear in mind that we are looking for cumulative sum, and we can leverage `ORDER BY` as-is in this situation, since the framing boundary for such situations defaults to `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`, which is what we are after.
+Bear in mind that we are looking for cumulative sum, and we can leverage `ORDER BY` as-is in this situation, since the framing boundary for such situations defaults to `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`, which is cumulative in nature.